cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/select_manual.rst

    the set; this is useful after *select()* returns.

-   *nfds* is the highest-numbered file descriptor in any of the three sets, plus 1.
+   *nfds* is the highest-numbered file descriptor in any of the three sets, plus 1. i.e., the descriptors from 0 through *nfds-1* in the descriptor sets are examined.
+   (Example: If you have set two file descriptors "4" and "17", nfds should not be "2", but rather "17 + 1" or "18".)

    The *timeout* argument specifies the interval that *select()* should block waiting for a file descriptor to become ready.
 This interval will be rounded up to the system clock granularity, and kernel scheduling delays